Vote By Mail Ballots

 - Vote your ballot by filling in the box next to your choice.

-- Put your voted ballot inside the lavender postage paid return envelope.
+- Put your voted ballot inside the postage paid return envelope.

 - Seal the envelope.